caktus/rapidsms-nutrition/docs/views.rst

 you can reorder the data by that column.
 By clicking a column a second time, the data will be ordered by that column in reverse.

-**Filtering.** Reports may be filtered by healthworker, patient, or status.
+**Filtering.** Reports may be filtered by reporter, patient, or status.
 To apply filtering, click on the value that you